mdo-org/mdo-native/src/redux/README.md

-fileSystem.useDropbox(); // mounts Dropbox as the file system, triggers the dropbox login process, triggers loading of the root directory fileSystem.openDir("/hello"); // navigates to a new directory in the fileSystem and loads its contents fileSystem.openFile("/hello/world.md"); // navigates to a new file in the fileSystem and loads its contents
+fileSystem.useDropbox(); // mounts Dropbox as the file system, triggers the dropbox login process, triggers loading of the root directory fileSystem.openDir("/hello"); // navigates to a new directory in the fileSystem and loads its contents fileSystem.openFile("/hello/world.md"); // navigates to a new file in the fileSystem and loads its contents fileSystem.back(); // navigates up a level to the previous directory

 // file actions
-currentNode.updateContents(["hello", "world"]); // updates the file's contents currentNode.runMDo(); // runs MDo on the current file. updates the file's contents currentNode.save(); // persist changes to file system currentNode.reload({ saveChanges: true }); // loads the file from the file system. if saveChanges is true, will run save() before loading
+currentNode.updateContents(["hello", "world"]); // updates the file's contents currentNode.runMDo(); // runs MDo on the current file. updates the file's contents currentNode.save(); // persist changes to file system currentNode.refresh({ saveChanges: true }); // loads the file from the file system. if saveChanges is true, will run save() before loading

 // directory actions
 currentNode.addFile({ name: "baz.md", contents: [] }); // adds a new file to the directory